starlit-nox/reading-notes/301/Class12/classnotes_12.md

 **100’s** = there is an issue with the header part of the request

-**200’s** = these are sucess codes, it lets the request show that its been accepted (when its a 202 request it means it isn't sucessfuly processed when its asynchronous)
+**200’s** = these are success codes, it lets the request show that its been accepted (when it's a 202 request it means it isn't successfully processed when its asynchronous)

 **300’s** = these are redirection codes and it tells the client what they're requesting isn't available at the expected page anymore